enginpost/jQMaps/README.md

 - [jQMaps.js](jQMaps.js): The plugin where all of the action happens.
 - Example folder: This is an example which demonstrates all of the current features.
-  - index.html: Sample HTML file showing how to use jQMaps.
+  - [index.html](example/index.html): Sample HTML file showing how to use jQMaps.
-  - my-map.xml: Demonstrates the expected XML jQMaps needs to create your Google Map plugin
+  - [my-map.xml](example/my-map.xml): Demonstrates the expected XML jQMaps needs to create your Google Map plugin
   - *.PNG: The PNG files demonstrate both the ability to setup preconfigured marker pinTypes, custom markers as well as dynamic markers.

+*The example references both JQuery and the Google Maps API through their respective CDNs.*

 -------------------
 ##Getting started